refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

 ### job arrays

 Use the `--array` option in sbatch and the env vars `SLURM_ARRAY_TASK_ID`.
-Noe in such a script, both N and n are specified for one task.
+Noe in such a script, both N and n are specified for each one task of the array.

 ```bash
 #! /bin/bash